jurriaan/aico/ARCHITECTURE.md

 ### State Persistence Layer

--   **Role:** This layer is responsible for all interactions with the filesystem state, primarily the `.ai_session.json` file.
-Its duties include locating the session file (via environment variable or upward search), loading its contents into data models, and saving any changes back to the file atomically to prevent corruption.
+-   **Role:** This layer abstracts the loading and saving of session state.
+It provides a consistent interface for all commands, regardless of the underlying storage format.
+It supports both the legacy single-file `.ai_session.json` and the next-generation `historystore` architecture (sharded history + lightweight session pointers).
--   **Implementation:** The core logic for these operations is centralized in `src/aico/lib/session.py`.
+-   **Implementation:** The core logic is centralized in `src/aico/core/session_persistence.py`.
+    -   A `SessionPersistence` protocol defines the `load()` and `save()` interface.
+    -   A factory function, `get_persistence()`, inspects `.ai_session.json` to determine the storage format and returns the correct persistence backend.
+    -   `LegacyJsonPersistence` handles the traditional single-file JSON format.
+    -   `SharedHistoryPersistence` supports the new `historystore` format.
+Its `load()` reconstructs a legacy-compatible `SessionData` from a session view and sharded records.
+Its `save()` supports write operations (append, single-edit, exclusions, history start, context/model updates) by default.

 ### Command & Interaction Layer